zc9syil5ya/swa-en-christian-sommer/README.md

 so possible actions are, create an entry, edit an entry, delete entry, add an avatar to an entry, edit avatar on the entry over curl or the frontend-app UI.

 To start the `frontend-app`, all dependencies must be resolved.
-To do that change to the `frontend-app` directory and run the command `npm install`.
+To do that change to the `frontend-app` directory in the Terminal and run the command `npm install`.
 After the installation the frontend can be started with the command `npm start`

 1) `C:\Users\example\Documents\GitHub\swa-en\frontend-app> npm install`
 2) `C:\Users\example\Documents\GitHub\swa-en\frontend-app> npm start`